schl0ss/schl0ss/README.md

 ## Who am I?
 I'm currently a veteran AP Statistics teacher enrolled in Georgia Tech's Masters in Analytics with a 4.0 GPA and looking for an exciting career in data science and analytics.

+I have a strong background in statistics, multivariable calculus, and linear algebra (B.S. from SMU) as well as data visualization & communication, software engineering, and data intuition.

 Beyond the tagline, I am a husband, father, coder, tennis player, tech enthusiast, and Dallas Mavericks MFFL.